mliew21396/remote-work-u3/week-9/2-JavaScript/DOM-manipulation/README.md

 ## Release 1: Set the Display Property

-Set the display property of div.release-1 to none.
+Set the display property of the #release-1 div to none.

 ## Release 2: Change Text